 Using ShowOne with a MIDI device

-When connected to your iPhone/iPad via a MIDI interface, external MIDI devices such as keyboards, drum pads, or footswitches can control ShowOne’s three transport buttons for greater versatility or hands-free operation.
+When connected to your iPhone/iPad via a MIDI interface or via Bluetooth, external MIDI devices such as keyboards, drum pads, or footswitches can control ShowOne’s transport buttons for greater versatility or hands-free operation.
 Pick up the “MIDI Transport” in-app purchase, available in the Shop, to utilize this feature.

 With your chosen device connected, simply go to ShowOne Settings -> MIDI Transport and choose “Learn” for each control.
 Play a note or change a control such as a knob or fader on your MIDI device to assign it to that transport button.

 TIP: ShowOne can read MIDI notes or CC messages – you can for instance use a keyboard’s Sustain pedal to Play/Pause ShowOne’s transport.

 TIP: If ShowOne is not “seeing” the MIDI device at first, sometimes a restart of either the app, iOS device, or MIDI unit or interface is required.
 See “Troubleshooting MIDI” below.

 NOTE: When using MIDI CC functions as opposed to notes, the corresponding ShowOne transport control will activate when the MIDI controller is turned to a value of 127 (i.e., turning a knob all the way up).
 It is designed this way so that a pedal that sends a CC message can activate a ShowOne control with one press.